StarCpt/SE-Image-Converter/README.md

 **IMPORTANT: If you do not have .Net 5 installed you will need to install it from Microsoft.
-Make sure to install the right version for your system. (x86 or x64)**
+Make sure to install the right version for your system. (.Net 5 desktop runtime, pick x86 or x64 depending on your system.)** Search for .net 5 on google or use this link: https://dotnet.microsoft.com/en-us/download/dotnet/5.0

+Dev branch for c++ stuff

 # Image Converter++
 Supports 15-bit color with the "Mono Color" mod: https://steamcommunity.com/sharedfiles/filedetails/?id=2174915662

+Use 3-Bit mode if you don't have the mono color mod installed.

 Allows image and file drag & drop including from the web browser

 **There may be issues with the window transparency effect on pre-win10 systems.*

-##### DM Darklord#5769 on discord for any questions or suggestions, alternatively you can open an issue about bugs/suggestions!
+##### Message Darklord#5769 on discord for any questions or suggestions. alternatively you can create an issue.

 ## Image Split